0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/transparent-data-encryption-byok-overview.md

 - When the AKV in the primary and secondary regions are accessible, the key rotation is supported for both AKVs.

-- Once the failover occurs, the key rotation isn't allowed until the failback occurs.
+- Once the failover occurs, key rotation isn't allowed until the AKV in the primary region of the paired region is accessible again.

 - Customer can't manually connect to the secondary region.

-- The AKV in the secondary region is in a read-only state until the failback occurs.
+- The AKV in the secondary region is in a read-only state until the AKV in the primary region of the paired region is accessible again.

 - Customer can't choose or check what region the AKV is currently in.